 In July 1975, Travers was having the time of his life.
 The 24-year-old had joined the group earlier in the year.
 Showbands were a particularly Irish phenomenon that began to develop in the mid-1950s.
 They usually had six or seven members who wore matching suits and performed cover versions and the hits of the day.
 They packed out ballrooms in the towns, and in more rural areas promoters erected huge marquees to cope with the demand.
 “There was no sectarianism at these dances,” Travers said.
 “People left their religion at the door.”
 At the height of the showband scene, the Musicians’ Federation of Ireland said that there were 650 fully professional groups operating across the island.

 By the time Travers joined, the showband tradition was changing.
-The Miamis had even dropped “Showband” from their title – it never caught on.
+They changed their name to The Miami.
 They dressed like rock musicians and performed their own material as well as pop standards.
 Nevertheless, the band were Ireland’s biggest attraction.
 They performed six times a week during the summer and frequently drew crowds of more than 3,000.
 They were in the north perhaps twice a week, crossing the border so often that army patrols often recognised them and waved them on past their roadblocks.

 On the last day of the month a group of soldiers had a different plan for the musicians.